paolij/GSEMOR-Metagenomics-Tutorial/README.md

     nano kraken2.sh
     ```

     You can copy this script and paste it to your newly opened file.
-To save your script do Ctrl + O.
+    To save your script do Ctrl + O then Ctrl + X to exit.
     ```bash
     #!/bin/bash
     #SBATCH --job-name=KRAKEN2